Thursday, November 26, 2015

 On his blog, Shermer has a debate with Marc Hauser about whether science can directly offer proof for moral claims.
-Shermer is an a difficult position because, while he is not about to commit intellectual suicide by questioning David Hume's classic distinction between is and ought, his claims are interesting proportionally to how close he gets to that line.
+Shermer is in a difficult position because, while he is not about to commit intellectual suicide by questioning David Hume's classic distinction between is and ought, his claims are interesting proportionally to how close he gets to that line.
 Much of his argument depends not only on a willingness accept the advancement of intelligent life as an axiomatic goal, but also the equation of ethics with utilitarianism.
 This has the advantage of placing ethical questions within the sort of territory that science is fairly well equipped to handle, physical well-being.
 For example, it is better to save five people from being run over by a trolley even if it means letting one person die and it does not matter if that death is caused by a switch or by pushing a fat man in front of the trolley.
 For the purpose of the physical world, as shown by science, it is irrelevant whether something was caused by your hand or not so we should not concern with such an issue.
-Shermer also discusses Jonathan Haidt's moral categories of liberty, harm, fairness, loyalty, authority and purity.
-Shermer argues that science has led to more people valuing the first three "liberal" values over the "conservative" later three.
+Shermer also discusses Jonathan Haidt's moral categories of liberty, harm, fairness, loyalty, authority, and purity.
+Shermer argues that science has led to more people valuing the first two "liberal" values over the "conservative" later three.
 The former directly leads to the improved physical well-being of individuals.

 I have been teaching formal ethics for the past several months to some of my teenage students.
 They instinctively get utilitarianism.
 I have needed to challenge them to consider the possibility that straight utilitarianism might lead to some highly tone-deaf morality for which they might need to take either Aristotle or Kant into account.
 This makes me skeptical of seeing the embrace of utilitarianism, whether or not it is a good thing, as a sign of progress in mankind's march to greater moral sophistication.